MatsThieme/SnowballEngineTemplate/README.md

 Contains files with classes derived from Behaviour.

 #### Configurables
-Configurables contains typedefinition files (.d.ts) the user will edit during the development process.\
-e.g. InputAction.d.ts for input mapping
+Contains typedefinition files (.d.ts) the user may edit during the development process, e.g. InputAction.d.ts for input mapping

 #### Prefabs
-Prefabs contains files that export a function to initialize a GameObject.
+Contains files that export a function to initialize a GameObject.

 #### Scenes
-Scenes contains files that export a function to initialize a Scene.
+Contains files that export a function to initialize a Scene.

 #### SnowballEngine
-SnowballEngine contains all the GameEngine files.
+Contains all the GameEngine files.

 #### Game.ts
-Your entry point.
-It may look like this:
+Game.ts is the entry point, it may look like this:
 ```typescript
 import { LoadingScreenScene } from 'Scenes/LoadingScreenScene';
 import { MainScene } from 'Scenes/MainScene';